Jane Drummond, Countess of Roxburghe: Royal Governess Again

 In 1630, the by-now Charles I had wished to appoint the countess as governess to his son, the Prince of Wales (later Charles II) but this was objected to on the grounds of her religion and the Countess of Dorset was appointed instead.
 A year later however, Lady Roxburghe was appointed governess to Princess Mary and later to Prince Henry and Princess Elizabeth in 1641.

 In 1642, the countess accompanied Princess Mary to The Hague after the latter's marriage to Prince William of Orange.
 On the voyage back from the Netherlands a ship of the royal fleet sank in bad weather.
 According to a 2016 article from The Guardian, a silk dress belonging to the countess was discovered in 2014 in the wreck off the Dutch island of Texel.
 However, this hypothesis has since been rejected.

 On her return to England, the countess was replaced as the governess to Mary Princess Royal by Lady Stanhope.
 She resumed her governess-ship to Henry and Elizabeth in 1642, and hosted Lilias Drummond, a daughter of the Earl of Perth, at her house in London, who married James Murray, 2nd Earl of Tullibardine in May 1643.
 The older sister of Lilias, also Jean Drummond, and later Countess of Wigtown, was a nurse to royal children, as was another Jean Drummond, the widow of Secretary Murray and mother of Anne, Lady Halkett.

 She died on 7 October 1643 and was buried in Holyrood Abbey.

 Her husband's 1650 will mentions a chain of diamonds and rubies, with a "picture case" or locket containing the miniature portrait of Anne of Denmark, set with diamonds, the central larger stone was heart shaped.
 He owned a "valentine set with diamonds" with a crown and the picture of Charles I of England as Duke of York.
-These jewels had probably been gifts to his wife from the queen.
+These jewels had probably been gifts to his wife from the queen, supplied by George Heriot.